Don Scott (American football): War and death

 Scott was the ninth overall selection in the first round of the 1941 NFL draft.
 He was selected by the Chicago Bears.
 Scott decided to volunteer to fight in the war in Europe.
 Scott had participated in the Civilian Pilot Training Program, sponsored by the Civil Aeronautics Administration, while at Ohio State.
 When he entered the United States Army Air Forces it was as a commissioned pilot.

 On October 1, 1943, Capt.
-Don Scott died when his B-26 Marauder bomber crashed in England while he was in training.
+Don Scott died when his Martin B-26 Marauder bomber crashed in England while he was in training.
 He was buried in Canton, Ohio.
 The following month, Ohio State University trustees named the school's new airport after him.